Prienai

 Prienai ([prʲɪ̂ɛ.nɐɪ̯ˑ]) is a city in Lithuania situated on the Nemunas River, 29 km south of Kaunas.
-In 2011 the city had 9,867 inhabitants.
-The name of the city is a derivative from a surname Prienas.
+In 2023, the city had 8,894 inhabitants.
+The name of the city is a derivative from the surname Prienas.
 Pociūnai Airport is associated with the city.

 History

 Early history

 The history of Prienai and its surroundings is closely linked to that of the Baltic region.
 Traces of sporadic human settlement go back to the Neolithic period.
-However, the vast majority of archeological findings such as tools and antiquity coins date to the Iron Age, when the region of Prienai was inhabited by early Baltic tribes.
+However, the vast majority of archeological findings such as tools and antiquity coins date back to the Iron Age, when the region of Prienai was inhabited by early Baltic tribes.
 Lush forests, strategically useful valleys, and stunningly beautiful banks of the Nemunas River were among the main reasons why the area became dotted with 28 hillforts, many of which were relatively densely populated thousands of years ago.